sundayluckyenyinna/quickdial/Readme.markdown

 ## Overview
 <p align="justify">
 Have you ever been faced with the challenge to build a robust Ussd application?
-We can all testify the mess that developers can create using the traditional style of ussd application development.
+We can all testify to the mess that developers can create using the traditional style of ussd application development.
-Developers on this journey usually face some (if not all) of the following challenges
+Developers on this journey usually face some (if not all) of the following challenges:
 </p>

 -  Heavy use of **_if-else_** conditions and **_switch_** statements to track user sessions, inputs and navigation.